Open edX vs. Moodle: A Comparison

 Moodle is a stable platform but some users find the functions a bit unnatural, and the look of the site can feel a bit dated.
 Additionally, Moodle has chosen not to prioritized mobile-friendly development or APIs, which makes things difficult for some users.
 Open edX has better usability and uses APIs which make for even easier use.
 Additionally, services such as Appsembler’s Tahoe exists on Open edX to help take care of the technical aspects, and allow even easier use of the Open edX platform.

 Sometimes the differences between two products are made clear by who is using the products.
 Prestigious institutions like MIT, Harvard, and Stanford, as well as large innovative companies like Google, Amazon Web Services, and IBM are all using Open EdX.
 Moodle’s users include State University of New York, the London School of Economics, and companies such as Shell.

-Both Moodle and Open edX are excellent platforms and each have their advantages.
-So ultimately, choosing the right platform is about knowing your perspective: are you a modern user seeking a big audience or are you a traditional educator seeking a standard classroom experience online?
+Both Moodle and Open edX are excellent platforms and each has its own advantages.
+Ultimately, choosing the right platform comes down to the following question: are you a modern user with a wide range of use cases that extend beyond traditional classroom learning, or are you an educator seeking a traditional classroom experience online?
 Moodle is the right choice for folks who aren’t concerned with how the platform looks, but care a lot about the K-12 audience, and feel more inclined to create traditional experiences.